pascaloseko/node-handshake/README.md

 ## How to run it locally
 - Run Bitcoin Node Server
     ```
-    ./bitcoin-27.0/bin/bitcoind -regtest -daemon
+    ./bitcoind -regtest -daemon
     ```
-- Run and test Go client
+- Build the Go client
     ```
-    go run main.go
+    go build -o handshake
     ```
+- Run the go client
+    ```
+    ./handshake
+    ```

-## Problems
+## Problems [UPDATE this is fixed]
 - I was not able to correctly send the handshake payload to the server hence the client terminated when running it